pesricha/taipy-doc/docs/userman/gui/extension/dynamic_element/list_of_value_props.md

-The previous section on [Tabular properties](tabular_data_props.md) explains creating dynamic elements for tabular data values.
-For collections like lists, a more complex setup is needed to support dynamically updating arrays.
-In Taipy GUI, lists can bind to Python variables or expressions, instantly reflecting changes in the UI.
-Custom elements handling lists must declare their properties, similar to tabular properties, using the PropertyType class to define array formats.
-This allows multidimensional data binding, so any changes to the list refresh the UI display.
+In the previous section, we discussed creating dynamic elements.
+In Taipy GUI, lists can be bound to Python variables or expressions, allowing real-time updates in the UI.
+Custom elements that handle lists should define their properties using the `PropertyType^` class to specify the format of list values.
+This setup supports multidimensional data binding, ensuring that any changes to the list automatically refresh the display.

 # Using list of values